harisk87/PhillyCrimeMap/README.txt

 	in R:  maybe try using Shiny to add the slider function on top of Leaflet plot in Python : MatPlot has slider function

-Ideas for Analyzing/Plotting Data:
-	- use a kernel density analysis / plop a Gaussian on the points to create a smoothed set of values?
-	- try Voronoi polygons for the heatmap shapes

-	- define large-scale clusters with K-means, then use DBscan within those areas
-	- use DBscan with different settings to build up clusters of different sizes
-	- analyze density (just # of crimes/area) for small areas and define hotspots based on that